TRAN-Gia-Quoc-Bao/Course-MPC/Checkpoint 1-2/README.md

 Topic: General questions regarding the introduction of the course and the key variables in MPC formulations

+Notes: There are no codes for the first two checkpoints.

 Questions are here:

 https://www.mazenalamir.fr/MPC/Checkpoint1.pdf

 https://www.mazenalamir.fr/MPC/Checkpoint2.pdf

-There are no codes for the first two checkpoints.